neurospin/unicog/README.md

 # unicog

-### INSTALL THE UNICOG

-##### CLONE THE UNICOG GIT
+"unicog" is a set of tools (scripts, python modules, examples, ...)  to perform various tasks.

-unicog is a git repository located in the GITHUB server.
+The files are gathered in a git repository named "unicog" located on http://github.com
-In order to launch python scripts and copy them to create your own scripts, you have to clone the repository:

-    #create a directory <my_repository>
-    mkdir <my_repository>
-    cd <my_repository>
+### installation

+To install the tools, you first need to make a local copy on your computer, using the following command line:

     git clone https://github.com/neurospin/unicog.git

-##### INSTALL THE UNICOG GIT
-The unicog git is also a python module (stored in a git repository) and in order to use it from python you have to install it.
+This creates a folder 'unicog' which contains all the files:

-    cd <my_repository>/unicog
+    cd unicog

+Then, to install the Python modules

     python setup.py install --user

-##### UPDATE THE GIT REPOSITORY
+To check that everything is ok, try to load the unicogfmri

+    python
+    import unicogfmri

+### updating

-From time to time, update the repository.
+From time to time, to update you local copy of "unicog", got to the unicog folder and type:
-For doing so, use git pull and perform a new installation.

-    cd <my_repository>/unicog
     git pull
     python setup.py install --user

-Note : a new install is mandatory if you do a "git pull" or if you add new functions.
-But if you just use existing module or function, it won't need to do it.